First graphics app: Node.js in the newsroom **pre-registered attendees only

 Dana Amihere recently joined KPCC as data editor, where she will help lead the station's data visualization and digital storytelling efforts.
 Previously, she worked as an interactive editor at The Dallas Morning News, as a web developer for Pew Research Center’s digital team and as an interactive designer on The Baltimore Sun’s data desk.

-Armand Emamdjomeh is a graphics reporter at The Washington Post.
+Armand Emamdjomeh is an graphics assignment editor at The Washington Post.
 Prior to joining the Post, he was the Deputy Director of Data Visualization at the Los Angeles Times, and also worked on the L.A.
 Times Data Desk.
 Send him your tips on good donuts in the DC area.
+Find him on Twitter at @emamd.

 Ben is the editor of the Data and Graphics Department in the Los Angeles Times newsroom.
 The team of reporters and computer programmers works together to collect, organize, analyze and present large amounts of information.
 He is also a co-founder of the California Civic Data Coalition, a network of journalists and computer programmers dedicated to opening up public data, and the leader of PastPages, an open-source effort to better archive digital news. @palewire